juandld/narritive-hero/README.md

     ```
     The frontend will be available at `http://localhost:5173`.

+    - Optional: Chrome DevTools notice
+      - Chrome may request `/.well-known/appspecific/com.chrome.devtools.json` to auto-configure project settings.
+      - A minimal file is provided at `frontend/static/.well-known/appspecific/com.chrome.devtools.json` to satisfy this and suppress the notice.

 ## Project Structure

 - `frontend/` SvelteKit app (components for filters, bulk actions, notes, etc.)